 The second type of Spin It article describes spinning a specific yarn and is always attached to a project in the issue.
 These articles are often assigned based on spinning and it’s a great (less intimidating) way to get a first article in PLY.
-A call for spinners goes out (on the blog and on facebook) and out of those that answer the call and those we have on file from previous calls, we choose a suitable spinner and pay him/he to spin the yarn the designer will use for the project and write an article about it.
+A call for spinners goes out (on the blog or facebook but more often via an email for which you can sign up here) and out of those that answer the call and those we have on file from previous calls, we choose a suitable spinner and pay him/her to spin the yarn the designer will use for the project and write an article about it.
 The best way to get these articles is to show examples of your spinning!

 Knit/Weave/Crochet Its: these articles are projects and the yarn used for them is always a Spin It (see above).
 You don’t need to be able to spin to design, we will provide you with handspun yarn to your specifications, all you have to do is design!

-Prep Its: these articles focus on what happens before we start spinning – washing, carding, combing, dying etc. They range in length from 800 to 2000 words.
+Prep Its: these articles focus on what happens before we start spinning – washing, carding, combing, dying, planning, thinking, etc. They range in length from 800 to 2000 words.

 Guilded: One of our Community pieces, we love and support Guilds and these articles feature a Guild each.
 They tell the reader about a particular guild from an interesting angle.
 We don’t want a run down of how many guild members and when meetings are held, but rather what makes this guild stand out, what makes it interesting.
 Maybe the guild yarn-bombed a bridge, spun a sheep-to-shawl, exists solely online, has some inventive manner of recruiting guild members etc. Pick an angle and let us get to know your guild!
 They usually run about 1200 words.